tejasnikumbh/viewings_service/README.md

     	- Checks for request parameter structure
     	- Checks if user_id is in proper format
     	- Checks if user_id exists
+    	- Checks if user is not talking to himself {In Serializer}
     - Example
         ``` 0.0.0.0:8000/api/v1/conversations/user_id=1 ```
     	- The conversations are grouped by user_id of the conversing partner.